The Rifleman: Rifle

 The rifle may have appeared in every episode, but it was not always fired; some plots did not require violent solutions (for example, one involving Mark's rigid new teacher).
 McCain attempts to solve as many problems as possible without resorting to shooting, yet still manages to kill 120 villains over the show's five-year run.
-Notably, McCain almost never carried a pistol, although he is a good shot with it, especially when he improvised a crude gunstock from a board, when facing a villain who had stolen his rifle.
+Notably, McCain almost never carried a pistol, although he is a good shot with it, especially when he improvised a crude gunstock from a board, when facing a villain (played by Vic Morrow) who had stolen his rifle.

 The rifle used on the set of The Rifleman, an 1892 Winchester caliber .44-40 carbine with a standard 20-inch barrel, was an historical anachronism, as the show was set in 1881, 12 years before John Browning had designed the rifle.
 It appeared with two different types of levers.
 The backwards, round-D-style loop was used in the early episodes.
 Sometimes, the rifle McCain uses has a saddle ring.
 The lever style later changed to a flatter lever (instead of the large loop) with no saddle ring.

-McCain fires 12 shots from his rifle during the opening credits - seven shots in the first close-up and five more as the camera switches to another view.
+McCain fires 12 shots from his rifle during the opening credits: seven shots in the first close-up and five more as the camera switches to another view.
 The blank cartridges are shorter than standard cartridges, so the magazine can hold more of the blanks.
-The soundtrack contained a dubbed 13th shot, to allow the firing to end with a section of the theme music.
+The soundtrack contained a dubbed 13th shot to allow the firing to end with a section of the theme music.
 The rifle was chambered for the .44-40 Winchester center fire cartridge, which was used in both revolvers and rifles.
 He could supposedly fire off his first round in three-tenths of a second, which certainly helped in a showdown.